andrewrk/node-s3-client/README.md

 this will cause a request per directory.
 If you want all objects that share a prefix, leave the `Delimiter` option `null` or `undefined`.

+Be sure that `s3Params.Prefix` ends with a trailing slash (`/`) unless you are requesting the top-level listing, in which case `s3Params.Prefix` should be empty string.

 The difference between using AWS SDK `listObjects` and this one:

  * Retry based on the client's retry settings.